delabassee/odl2021-lab/step/serialization-filter-v2.md

 The introduction of serialization filters with [JEP 290: Filter Incoming Serialization Data](https://openjdk.java.net/jeps/290) in JDK 9 and [JEP 415: Context-Specific Deserialization Filters](https://openjdk.java.net/jeps/415) in JDK 17, greatly simplified the process of securing your Java applications from deserialization attacks.

+💡 You will often see the term "Serialization Filter" although those filters are always applied during deserialization, i.e. when the incoming byte stream is deserialized.

 ### Setting Serialization Filters using JVM Arguments

-Serialization filters can be configured through the command line with the `jdk.serialFilter` JVM argument.
+Serialization filters can be configured through the command line with the `jdk.serialFilter` JVM argument to accept or reject a byte stream based on a type.

-Serialization filters can also be configured to accept or reject based by type.
-Let's configure a serialization to block `Exploit`:
+Let's configure a serialization to block the `Exploit` type:

 ```no-highlight
 <copy>